AuthArmor/autharmor-node/readme.md

 ### How Does it work?

-For information regarding how AuthArmor works and its concepts, please visit the [documentation site](https://docs.autharmor.com)
+For information regarding how AuthArmor works and its concepts, please visit the [Documentation site](https://docs.autharmor.com)

 ## 🌏 HTTP Routes and Schema